As The COVID-19 Pandemic Continues To Limit Face-To-Face Association, Video Conferencing Is A Craze Now.

-There are a number of apps that we haven’t included, like Facebook, WhatsApp, and FaceTime, that allow you to make video chats.
-We have put them aside because they require that all participants be members of a specific social network (Facebook, WhatsApp) or that they use a specific type of device (FaceTime, which is only Apple).
-We have also tried to focus on the applications that allow you to participate without having to download the application (unless you are the host).
+We haven’t included several apps, like Facebook, WhatsApp, and FaceTime, that allow you to make video chats.
+We to put them aside because they require that all participants be members of a specific social network (Facebook, WhatsApp) or use a particular type of device (FaceTime, which is only Apple).
+We have also tried to focus on the applications that allow you to participate without downloading the application (unless you are the host).

 A good idea is to try one or two for yourself to see how well they fit with your style and that of your friends.
-This list, however, is a good place to start.
+This list, however, is an excellent place to start.

-Zoom has become one of the best-known video conferencing applications, largely due to its easy-to-use interface.
-Originally, the company promoted Zoom primarily for corporate use, but also provided a free basic version for individuals.
+Zoom has become one of the best-known video conferencing applications, mainly due to its easy-to-use interface.
+Initially, the company promoted Zoom primarily for corporate use and provided a free basic version for individuals.
 At first, because Zoom wasn’t expecting its sudden popularity among non-commercial users, there were several missteps related to privacy and security.
-However, the company quickly instituted a series of changes and updates to address these issues (although it is not instituting end-to-end encryption for its free users).
+However, the company quickly instituted a series of changes and updates to address these issues (although it does not create end-to-end encryption for its free users).
 And its popularity does not seem to have suffered.

 The free version of Zoom allows up to 100 users to meet, but there is a 40 minute limit on meetings of more than two people, which, for many of us, is quite limiting.
-At the time of writing, Zoom was not offering special offers for those who now work at home, but it does have a page that offers help and advice to new users.
+At the time of writing, Zoom did not offer special offers for those who now work at home, but it does have a page that provides help and advice to new users.